A resolvent-based perspective on the generation of Mach wave radiation from compressible boundary layers: Introduction

-So far we have concentrated on experimental and DNS studies of compressible flows.
-The mathematical modelling of these flows is also a tool that can be used to analyze the flow.
-Many studies in this direction have focused on laminar compressible wall-bounded flows, and the routes through which these flows can transition to turbulence.
-One such route is provided by the unstable eigenvalues that emerge from the compressible Navier--Stokes equations linearized around laminar mean profiles, and the two types of unstable eigenvalues are: (1) the first mode eigenvalues which have an equivalent in the incompressible regime and (2) the higher mode eigenvalues which do not have an equivalent in the incompressible regime \citep[e.g.][]{lees1946investigation, lees1962stability, mack1965computation, mack1975linear, mack1984boundary, malik1990numerical, ma2003receptivity, ozgen2008linear, fedorov2011high}.
-Apart from this, more recent studies have focused on the non-modal mechanisms that provide an additional route to transition.
-These non-modal mechanisms can be studied by either computing the optimal initial perturbations that leads to maximum transient growth \citep[e.g.][]{chang1991compressible, balakumar1992discrete, hanifi1996transient, tumin2001spatial, tumin2003optimal, zuccher2006parabolic, tempelmann2012spatial, bitter2014transient, bitter2015stability, paredes2016optimal, bugeat20193d, kamal2020application, kamal2021input} or by computing the optimum response of the linearized equations to a forcing \citep[e.g.][]{cook2018understanding, dwivedi2018input, dawson2019studying, dwivedi2019reattachment, bugeat20193d}.
-One of the conclusions from these analyses is that the lift-up mechanism is significant in compressible flows, much like in their incompressible counterparts where this lift-up causes the amplification of the ubiquitous streaky structures of wall-bounded flows \citep[e.g.][]{balakumar1992discrete, hanifi1996transient, tumin2001spatial, tumin2003optimal, zuccher2006parabolic, tempelmann2012spatial, bitter2014transient, bitter2015stability, paredes2016optimal, bugeat20193d}.
+The literature described above focused on experiment-based and direct numerical simulation-based (DNS) investigations of compressible wall-bounded flows.
+The mathematical modelling of the flow is yet another method that has been employed to analyse these flows, and this will be the approach that will be pursued in the current manuscript.
+Models have been used to analyse the routes through which these flows transition to turbulence, and one such route is provided by the unstable eigenvalues that emerge from the compressible Navier--Stokes equations linearized around laminar mean profiles.
+We can categorise these unstable eigenvalues into two different kinds: (1) the first mode eigenvalues which have an equivalent in the incompressible regime and (2) the higher mode eigenvalues which do not have an equivalent in the incompressible regime \citep[e.g.][]{lees1946investigation, lees1962stability, mack1965computation, mack1975linear, mack1984boundary, malik1990numerical, ma2003receptivity, ozgen2008linear, fedorov2011high}.
+Apart from this analysis of eigenvalues, more recent studies have focused on the non-modal mechanisms that provide an additional route to transition.
+These non-modal mechanisms can be studied by either computing the optimal initial perturbations that leads to maximum transient growth \citep[e.g.][]{chang1991compressible, balakumar1992discrete, hanifi1996transient, tumin2001spatial, tumin2003optimal, zuccher2006parabolic, tempelmann2012spatial, bitter2014transient, bitter2015stability, paredes2016optimal, bugeat20193d, kamal2020application, kamal2021input} or, as will be pursued in this manuscript, by computing the optimum response of the linearized equations to a forcing \citep[e.g.][]{cook2018understanding, dwivedi2018input, dawson2019studying, dwivedi2019reattachment, bugeat20193d}.
+These studies showed that the lift-up mechanism that is responsible for amplifying the ubiquitous streaky structures in incompressible wall-bounded flows, also amplify streaky structures in the compressible counterparts of these flows \citep[e.g.][]{balakumar1992discrete, hanifi1996transient, tumin2001spatial, tumin2003optimal, zuccher2006parabolic, tempelmann2012spatial, bitter2014transient, bitter2015stability, paredes2016optimal, bugeat20193d}.
 (See \citet{fedorov2011transition} and references therein for a review regarding the transition of laminar compressible flows).